LokeshwarSarabu/water-qp/Water Quality Prediction using decision trees.md

 ### Problem Statement:

  Analyze employs nine input parameters: pH, total dissolved solids, Hardness, Chloramines, Sulfate, Conductivity, Organic Carbon, Trihalomethanes, and Turbidity.
 Using Machine Learning algorithms to assess the water quality to scale up the classification accuracy.
 The classification is focused on deciding if the water is suitable for drinking purposes.
-Building the flask web application that takes the various parameters of water from the user and predicts the water is potable or not.
+Building the flask web application that takes the various parameters of water from the user and predicts the water is potable or not..

 ### Dataset :